wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

 =============

 .. note::
-  Please review the :ref:`Securing API <securing_api>` section for more information on how to protect it.
+  Please review the :ref:`Securing API <securing_api>` section for more information on how to protect the API.

 .. _api_configuration_file: